 Although corporations can and do benefit greatly from existing legally in a "corporation-friendly" state, legal experts disagree on whether it is worth the savings to form an LLC outside of the state in which you will be operating your fix-and-flip business.
 Talk to your tax attorney about the cost/benefits you might incur by operating as a foreign entity (an LLC formed outside of your state is considered "foreign").

 Do I need to set up an LLC for my fix-and-flip business to qualify for hard money financing?

-Although there are hard money lenders who will approve a borrower who is operating their fix-and-flip business as an individual, forming an LLC may improve your odds of qualifying for hard money financing.
+Although there are hard money lenders who will approve a borrower operating their fix-and-flip business as an individual, forming an LLC may improve your odds of qualifying for hard money financing.

-At Anchor Loans, we lend to experienced individuals without LLCs in Arizona, Florida and Nevada if they are able to show past success purchasing, rehabbing and re-selling properties.
-In all other states where we lend, prospective borrowers must be a corporation or multi-member LLC to be eligible for an Anchor Loan—with one exception—in California, we will lend to an individual or sole-member LLC if they have conducted more than five successful property transactions in the preceding 12 months.
+At Anchor Loans, we lend to experienced individuals without LLCs in Arizona, Florida, and Nevada if they can show past success purchasing, rehabbing, and re-selling properties.
+In all other states where we lend, prospective borrowers must be a corporation or multi-member LLC to be eligible for an Anchor Loan—with one exception—in California; we will lend to an individual or sole-member LLC if they have conducted more than five successful property transactions in the preceding 12 months.

 Are you in need of financing for a fix-and-flip investment project?
 Anchor Loans would love to begin a relationship with you.
 Learn more about beginning your fix-and-flip journey, and let us know when you’re ready to get started.